Menu Close

 Seecamp campsite - seen from the lake

-Since we hadn't booked in advance, we couldn't choose, so we were lucky that there was room on the bus.
-Camping Zur Mühle in Kaprun.
-In fact, it was not bad at all.
+As we hadn't booked in advance, we couldn't choose, so we were lucky that there was space at the campsite The mill in Kaprun.
+That in itself was not bad at all.
 From this campsite we had walking distance to Sigmund Thun Gorge, and we were also close to Kitzsteinhorn by bus.

 It was also very easy to get to and from Zell am See by bus.
 The campsite was also excellent.
 The families with children around us used the pool and we used the campsite's WiFi for two euros per day.